3 Reasons Your Company Has A Weak Coaching Culture

 Leaders don’t listen.

-Okay, maybe not all leaders – but many of them are guilty of being overworked, under developed and lacking adequate time management skills, which as a result doesn’t allow them take the time to truly listen to their people resulting in some bad habits as a people manager.
+Okay, maybe not all leaders, but many overwork themselves, lack development and adequate time management skills.
+As a result, they don’t take the time to truly listen to their people, which leads to bad habits as people managers.

 So why is this important?